jqhoogland/rationalia-starter/LW/Concepts/Betting.md

 Prediction Markets
 ------------------

-A [prediction market](https://www.lesswrong.com/tag/prediction-markets) is a way for everyone to participate in betting on a particular question.
+A [[Prediction Markets|prediction market]] is a way for everyone to participate in betting on a particular question.
 A positive externality of prediction markets, and to a lesser extent bets, is providing a reliable probability on its questions.
 It can also act as an insurer.
 [3](https://www.lesswrong.com/posts/ts4KmAR8aJoGMawLb/link-bets-do-not-necessarily-reveal-beliefs)[4](https://www.lesswrong.com/posts/JDKfPsHvBwgq4Knn9/buy-insurance-bet-against-yourself) [Truthcoin](http://www.truthcoin.info/), an idea for a decentralized prediction market, has the slogan "Making cheap talk expensive".

 [Long Bets](http://longbets.org/) is also a useful platform to make certain bets.